 Otter Ponds demonstrates the philosophy, science, and practice of uneven-aged management in the Acadian Forest.
 It produces timber for market using the best forest practices presently known, while protecting wildlife habitat and the Tangier River watershed, respecting the ecosystem services provided by the parcel, and enhancing the social and cultural value of the forest.

 Management practices are certified to the Forest Stewardship Council’s Maritime Standard.
-OPDF is managed by a unique partnership that includes four non-governmental organizations (NSWOOA, the Ecology Action Centre, Eastern Shore Forest Watch, and Mooseland and Area Community Association), a forestry company (Northern Pulp Nova Scotia Corp.) and the Nova Scotia Department of Natural Resources.
+OPDF is managed by a unique partnership that includes four non-governmental organizations (NSWOOA, the Ecology Action Centre, Eastern Shore Forest Watch, and Mooseland and Area Community Association), a forestry company (Northern Pulp Nova Scotia Corp.) and the Nova Scotia Department of Lands and Forestry.
 The partners jointly manage a 500-hectare (1,200-acre) Crown parcel near Mooseland, within the Halifax Regional Municipality.